Woody Allen: Career

+1955–1959: Comedy writer and television work

-Allen began writing short jokes when he was 15, and the following year began sending them to various Broadway writers to see if they'd be interested in buying any.
-One of those writers was Abe Burrows, coauthor of Guys and Dolls, who wrote, "Wow!
+Allen began writing short jokes when he was 15, and the next year began offering them to various Broadway writers for sale.
+One of them, Abe Burrows, co-author of Guys and Dolls, wrote, "Wow!
 His stuff was dazzling."
-Burrows then wrote Allen letters of introduction to Sid Caesar, Phil Silvers, and Peter Lind Hayes, who immediately sent Allen a check for just the jokes Burrows included as samples.

-As a result of the jokes Allen mailed to various writers, he was invited, then age 19, to join the NBC Writer's Development Program in 1955, followed by a job on The NBC Comedy Hour in Los Angeles.
-He was later hired as a full-time writer for humorist Herb Shriner, initially earning $25 a week.
+Burrows wrote Allen letters of introduction to Sid Caesar, Phil Silvers, and Peter Lind Hayes, who immediately sent Allen a check for just the jokes Burrows included as samples.
+As a result of the jokes Allen mailed to various writers, he was invited, then age 19, to join the NBC Writer's Development Program in 1955, followed by a job on The NBC Comedy Hour in Los Angeles, then a job as a full-time writer for humorist Herb Shriner, initially earning $25 a week.
 He began writing scripts for The Ed Sullivan Show, The Tonight Show, specials for Sid Caesar post-Caesar's Hour (1954–1957), and other television shows.
 By the time he was working for Caesar, he was earning $1,500 a week.
 He worked alongside Mel Brooks, Carl Reiner, Larry Gelbart, and Neil Simon.
 He also worked with Danny Simon, whom Allen credits for helping form his writing style.
-In 1962 alone, he estimated that he wrote twenty thousand jokes for various comics.
-Allen also wrote for the Candid Camera television show, and appeared in some episodes.
+In 2021, Brooks said of working with Allen, "Woody was so young then.
+I was about 24 when I started, but Woody must have been 19, but so wise, so smart.
+He had this tricky little mind and he'd surprise you, which is the trick of being a good comedy writer."
+In 1962 alone, he estimated that he wrote 20,000 jokes for various comics.
+Allen also wrote for Candid Camera and appeared in several episodes.

-He wrote jokes for the Buddy Hackett sitcom Stanley and for The Pat Boone Chevy Showroom, and in 1958 he co-wrote a few Sid Caesar specials with Larry Gelbart.
-After writing for many of television's leading comedians and comedy shows, Allen was gaining a reputation as a "genius", composer Mary Rodgers said.
-When given an assignment for a show he would leave and come back the next day with "reams of paper", according to producer Max Liebman.
+Allen wrote jokes for the Buddy Hackett sitcom Stanley and The Pat Boone Chevy Showroom, and in 1958 he co-wrote a few Sid Caesar specials with Larry Gelbart.
+Composer Mary Rodgers said he was gaining a reputation.
+When given an assignment for a show, he would leave and come back the next day with "reams of paper", according to producer Max Liebman.
 Similarly, after he wrote for Bob Hope, Hope called him "half a genius".

-His daily writing routine could last as long as 15 hours, and he could focus and write anywhere necessary.
-Dick Cavett was amazed at Allen's capacity to write: "He can go to a typewriter after breakfast and sit there until the sun sets and his head is pounding, interrupting work only for coffee and a brief walk, and then spend the whole evening working."
-When Allen wrote for other comedians, they would use eight out of ten of his jokes.
-When he began performing as a stand-up, he was much more selective, typically using only one out of ten jokes.
-He estimated that to prepare for a 30-minute show, he spent six months of intensive writing.
-He enjoyed writing, however, despite the work: "Nothing makes me happier than to tear open a ream of paper.
-And I can't wait to fill it!
-I love to do it."
+Dick Cavett said: "He can go to a typewriter after breakfast and sit there until the sun sets and his head is pounding, interrupting work only for coffee and a brief walk, and then spend the whole evening working."
+Allen once estimated that to prepare for a 30-minute show, he spent six months of intensive writing.
+He enjoyed writing, despite the work: "Nothing makes me happier than to tear open a ream of paper.
+And I can't wait to fill it!"